From Ship To Shore

 Earliest mention of the Burgh’s trade dates from 1500 when the shipment of herring, cod and hides are noted being sent to Leith.
 Later, cured herring, skins and cloth was exported to England, France and the Baltic.
 Ships returned with flax, iron and timber as well as soap, loaf sugar and brandy.
 They also brought craftsmen who made their homes here.

 Life at sea can be hazardous and some of the items from wrecks can be seen in our exhibition together with awards to people involved with the Rescue Services.
+There are many wrecks around our coast and many attempts have been made to warn mariners of the rocks and reefs at Fife Ness.
+Lighthouses, beacons and a Lightship have all been tried.

 Come and see a rare medal awarded to Alexander Watson of Fifeness at the time of the Battle of Trafalgar and come and see the light that despite wind and water doesn’t extinguish!